 Dr. Ida E. Jones is a native New Englander.
-She attended Howard University.
 She graduated with a B.A. in News Editorial Journalism, M.A. in Public History, and a Ph.D. in American History from Howard University.

 She self-published her first book in 2011 The Heart of the Race Problem: the Life of Kelly Miller.
 This was first published biography on Kelly Miller, she utilizes the daysman a Biblical mediator to situate the intellectual life of Miller.
 His ideology sought to harmonize the divergent perspectives of Booker T. Washington and W.E.B.
 DuBois.
 Through his numerous publications, speaking engagements and commitment to African American education worked the middle ground between the two thought titans of the early 20th century.
 Moreover, this work explores the family and private life of Miller broaden current thoughts on this notable intellectual.
 To order a copy email firstname.lastname@example.org

-Her first book published by the History Press in May 2013 Mary McLeod Bethune in Washington, D.C.; Education and Activism in Logan Circle, was well received.
+In May 2013 she published Mary McLeod Bethune in Washington, D.C.; Education and Activism in Logan Circle.
 Mary McLeod Bethune lived in Washington DC from 1939 to 1950.
 The Council House at 1318 Vermont Avenue, NW served as her personal residents and working NCNW headquarters.
 This book explores select activities accomplished by Mrs. Bethune while living in Washington, growing the NCNW and striking repeated blows against domestic and international racism and sexism.

-Her latest work is on the life and career of Baltimorean Victorine Quille Adams.
+In 2019 she published Baltimore Civil Rights Leader: Victorine Quille Adams.
 Victorine was the first African American woman elected to the Baltimore City Council in 1967.
 During her 4 consecutive terms she advocated for the poor and politically orphaned citizens of Baltimore.
 Her rise to political leadership started with galvanizing African American women in Mrs. Bethune’s National Council of Negro Women.
 She was a charter member of the NCNW Baltimore section in 1943.
 In 1946 and 1958 she founded and co-founded the Colored Women’s Democratic Campaign Committee and Woman Power, Incorporated which educated, registered and promoted civic-minded engagement for African American women and families.
-Baltimore Civil Rights Leader: Victorine Quille Adams was published 2019.

 Dr. Jones is a consummate scholar who believes deeply in the words of Mrs. Mary McLeod Bethune who stated “power must walk hand in hand with humility and the intellect must have a soul.”
-Thus no audience is insignificant.
-Moreover, Dr. Jones believes that the relevance and liberation history provides emboldens her to be an apostle of Clio the muse of history on behalf of the sable and sepia voices of the past.
+Dr. Jones believes that the relevance and liberation history provides emboldens her to be an apostle of Clio the muse of history on behalf of the sable and sepia voices of the past.